rogerxaic/at-xaic-cat/content/page/about.md

 You can find me on [Twitter](twitter.com/roger_miret), [LinkedIn](https://www.linkedin.com/in/rogermiret) or shoot me an email at [roger@xaic.cat](mailto:roger@xaic.cat?subject=I%20Found%20Your%20Website!) in 🇬🇧 🇫🇷 🇦🇩 🇪🇸 🇮🇹 🇩🇪 (I might fallback to English if you talk to me in German 😅).

-## Non-profit Associations
+## Hobbies @ NPOs

-Over the past few years I've found that a great way to gather around people with the same interests is to join (or create!) a non-profit association.
+Over the past few years I've found that a great way to gather around people with the same interests is to join (or create!) a non-profit organization.

 During INSA I joined: